harvester/harvester/enhancements/20230228-resource-quota-enhancement.md

 Test based on the following configuration:

-1. Create a Project and configure a ResourceQuota with a CPU Limit of 4 cores and Memory Limit of 5Gi.
+1. Create a Project and configure a ResourceQuota with CPU Limit of 4 cores and Memory Limit of 4Gi.
-2. Create a Namespace for the Project and configure resource limits (CPU Limit of 4 cores and Memory Limit of 5GiB) as well as maintenance resources (CPU Limit of 50% and Memory Limit of 50%).
+2. Create a Namespace for the Project and configure resource limits (VM Counts of 4, CPU Limit of 4 cores and Memory Limit of 4GiB) as well as maintenance resources (CPU Limit of 50% and Memory Limit of 50%).
 3. Create two VMs named VM1 and VM2, each with 1 CPU and 1GB memory allocated.

 Scenario 1：